rocky-linux/infrastructure/architecture/monitoring/README.md

 necessary for that.
 Loki would perhaps be a good solution that could use the same Grafana instance.
 ELK and Graylog are also worth considering.

-## Responsablities
+## Responsiblities

-The monitoring team canot realistically be responsible for how every single is monitored.
+The monitoring team cannot realistically be responsible for how every single is monitored.
 Prometheus has a huge library of exporters for almost everything.

 The monitoring team can be responsible for ensuring that the infrastructure is